barbazul/1kfa/mod_guide_gm.md

 ## Ask the Players Questions

-1kFA is a conversation.
-The GM is the main storyteller, but not the only storyteller. **Ask the players questions** and use the answers.
+A Thousand Faces of Adventure is a conversation.
+The GM is not the only storyteller at the table. **Ask the players questions** and use the answers.
 Embrace your curiosity.

 When you run Sarukkan's Chamber, there are some built-in prompts to give you some practice asking questions that fill in the details of a scene or